faryalzuberi/Logs-Analysis/README.md

 ## USAGE
 In order to use this tool, the user must be running PostgreSQL on a Linux Based Virtual Machine such as Virtual Box.
 This tool can only be used with python 3.

 After booting and logging into the Virtual Machine, place the source file, news.py and the newsdata.sql file inside the shared directory.
-Create and populate the database by running the SQL commands inside the newsdata.sql file.
+Create and populate the database by running the SQL commands inside the newsdata.sql file using the command line.

 ```
 $psql -d news -f newsdata.sql.
 ```

 This reporting tool makes use of views that must be created before running the source file.
-Using the command line, cd into the VM shared directory and connect to the news database using the command:
+Keep the connection from the previous step, otherwise if disconnected cd into the VM shared directory and connect to the news database using the command:

 ```
 $psql -d news